 Write about that situation: how you came to be there, where you were.
 How did it feel: like freedom or like terror?
 Was anyone with you?
 What would you do if you found yourself lost again?

-Journal prompts for building healthy relationships
+Prompts for building healthy relationships

 Relationships are a big part of our lives.
 And your journal can be the perfect place to reflect privately and safely on the ups and downs of your relationships with friends, family, lovers, roommates and coworkers …